This post is sponsored by Wines of Garnacha but the content and opinions expressed here are my own. The following content is for readers 21+.

 Garnacha has been creating wine for centuries in the eastern region of Spain, however, over the last 20 years, a new generation of winemakers have taken a different approach to producing new varietal wines by controlling yields and taking advantage of the old vines.
 They have started applying modern techniques in combination with old traditions resulting in the production of wines with exceptional character and concentration.

-Garnacha offers a diverse portfolio of wines.
+Garnacha Wines offer a diverse portfolio.
 It is the only variety in the world able to produce red, white and rosé.
 Americans appreciate the expressive range of aromas and flavors the wines have to offer.
 Their versatility makes them ideal for pairing to any cuisine.

 This Pear, Blue Cheese, and Caramelized Onion Galette is easy to make and is impressive to your guests.
 It is the perfect tapas addition to your #GarnachaDay Celebration.
 Visit Wines of Garnacha to find out where you can purchase these fabulous wines and host your own International Garnacha Day Party!